alangixxer/Product-Assistant/README.md

 #### Bucket Content

 Leave the bucket empty for the time being.
-We will upload images into it later using Twilio.
+We will upload images into it later using Lambda.

 #### Access to files uploaded